Home > Blog > How To Create Accessible Social Media Content (In 3 Steps)

 Accessibility tip: Learn how to use emojis wisely and double-check descriptions with emojipedia.org.
 The website lists all emojis, their appearances, and descriptions across platforms, devices, and browsers.

-Captivate your audience with accessible content and make the work world a welcome place for disabled people.
+Captivate your audience with accessible content

 You may feel overwhelmed.